theol-git/pycurl-impersonate/INSTALL.rst

 A Dockerfile is provided as an example on how to run pycurl with impersonate.
 Check that if that can help.

-A Dockerfile is provided as an example on how to run pycurl with impersonate.
-Check that if that can help.

 First, build and install curl-impersonate from source.

 Then, run the setup script adding the curl/include path generated during the build to C_INCLUDE_PATH, setting the curl-config to the generated config and --with-impersonate as a command line argument.
 Example::